• Skip to primary navigation

 Yendu Kobbari Rava Laddu ~ Dry Coconut Rava Laddu

 Letter ‘Y’ was one of the tough letters in this A-Z Challenge, Journey Through Telangana Cuisine.
-However, dishes for these two letters were decided months ago, when I first made the initial list back in Fall.
+However, dishes for this letter was decided months ago, when I first made the initial list back in Fall.
 When I seriously started working on this BM couple of months ago, I realized there might be a hole in my list.
-For both these letters I had listed down dishes from Hyderabadi cuisine and since Hyderabad is the capital city of Telangana, I overlooked the hole.
+I had listed down dishes from Hyderabadi cuisine and since Hyderabad is the capital city of Telangana, I overlooked the hole.
 Since I am focus on Telugu cuisine, I was unsure if I really wanted to do Hyderabad cuisine and take a shortcut for the tough letters.

 I could not think of any vegetable or ingredient in Telugu that starts with ‘Y’.
 All I could think of was yalakulu, cardamoms in English.
 I even decided to do yalakula chai; elaichi chai or cardamom flavored tea.
 As I put my brain cells to extra work, I figured I could get around by twisting the letters and decided to do yendu (endu) kobbari rava laddu ~ dry coconut rava ladoo.
 Usually fresh grated coconut is used but to fit my theme, I used dry coconut flakes 🙂